 Then I will mix it together with my hand while adding water.

-There’s no bad smell to the worm castings just like there’s no bad smell to finished compost.
-The worm castings are noticeably more granular and almost black when compared with the seed starting mix.
+There’s no bad smell to the worm castings just like there’s no bad smell on a finished compost pile.
+The worm castings are noticeably more granular and almost black when compared to the seed starting mix.

 There are a few different ways to add worm castings to your soil for improved plant growth and production.

-Potting mix.
-Mix 4 parts of soil and 1 part worm castings to fill your seed starting trays and pots.
+Mix four parts of soil and one part worm castings to fill your seed starting trays and pots.
 This is what I always do when I’m starting my vegetable and herb seeds.

 It’s been shown that adding some worm manure to your planting hole reduces transplant shock and helps your plants deal with environmental stress.

-Compost tea.
-You can make compost tea, or worm tea, by adding worm castings to a bucket of water and letting it sit overnight for best results.
+You can turn worm castings into liquid form compost tea (or worm tea) by adding a few cups of worm castings to a bucket of water and letting it sit overnight for best results.

 It’s a good idea to put the worm castings into a porous bag like a pillowcase first, so that after the “tea” is prepared, you can simply pull the bag out and be left with rich compost tea.
 Then the castings won’t clog your sprayer when you spray the compost tea on your plants or directly on the soil at the roots.

-Top dressing.
-As your plants grow, you can add some fresh worm castings directly around the base of your plants and scratch it in a little bit.
-This is a fast and easy way to feed the mature plants in vegetable gardens.
+As your plants grow, you can add some fresh worm castings directly around the base of your plants as a side dress and scratch it in a little bit.
+This is the easiest way to feed mature plants (in vegetable gardens and elsewhere) because you won’t disturb the plant’s roots.

 You can also use worm castings as a top dressing in flower beds and under fruit trees.
-It’s a great, natural fertilizer for any indoor plants, too!
+It’s a great, natural fertilizer for any indoor plants and container plants, too!

 A good rule of thumb is to add two pounds of vermicompost per ten square feet and then work it into the top of the soil gently.
 You can add it more often but it’s generally done once per growing season.